Karena Lam

 Karena Lam (林嘉欣 (Lam4 Gaa1 Jan1, Lîm Ka-him, Lín Jiāxīn); born 17 August 1978) is a Taiwanese Canadian actress and singer based in Taiwan and Hong Kong.

 In October 1995, Lam released her debut album Karena (有點想).
 In 2015, she won the Best Actress award at the Golden Horse Awards for her role in Zinnia Flower, making her the first person to have won all of the following three Golden Horse awards: Best Lead Actress, Best Supporting Actress and Best New Performer.

 Early life and career

 Lam was born in Vancouver, British Columbia, Canada, to a father from Hong Kong and a Taiwanese-Japanese mother.
+Lam studied with French pedagogue and master clown Philippe Gaulier at École Philippe Gaulier.